 The following site-types are included.

-Pond, Lake, Reservoir: These standing-water types might stratify based on temperature inputs.
-These site-types may currently be used interchangeably but different site-types are provided for user clarification.
+Pond, Lake, Reservoir: These standing-water types may currently be used interchangeably but different site-types are provided for user clarification.

-Stream: Assumed to be moving water that will not stratify.
-Streams have the following additional characteristics
+Stream: Assumed to be moving water, streams have the following additional characteristics

-the sand-silt-clay model may be enabled;

 Manning's coefficient may be used to model water volume;

-dynamic temperature stratification is disabled;

 periphyton scour and velocity limitation for plants is a function of water velocity;